opcode81/sensAI/README.md

   * **Fully integrated solutions for canonical tasks**

-    Do away with boilerplate by using high-level interfaces for model evaluation, model selection or feature selection.
+    Do away with boilerplate code by using high-level interfaces for model evaluation, model selection or feature selection.
-    Log and track all relevant parameters and results along the way, using file-based logging or tracking frameworks such as MLflow.
+    Log and track all relevant parameters as well as results along the way, using file-based logging or tracking frameworks such as MLflow.

   * **Declarative semantics**